-- Follow General Patient Care Protocol. - Witnessed or suspected recent arrest will get immediate CPR. - For patients with Ventricular Assist Devices (VAD's) reference VAD protocol. - CPR (use of mechanical chest compression device is recommended as per manufacturer's recommendations) shall be initiated for all patients unless one or more of the following criteria apply: - Resuscitation would place the rescuer at significant risk of physical injury. - Patient is pulseless and apneic (without vital signs), cold in a warm environment, along with rigor mortis and/or dependent lividity. - o Injuries which are obviously incompatible with life. - decapitation - body fragmentation - severe crush injury to head (without vital signs) - severe crush injury to chest (without vital signs) - severe thermal burns (without vital signs) - gunshot wounds to the head with lateral entrance wound and an opposite side exit wound (without vital signs) - Decomposition of the body - skeletalization - severe bloating (without vital signs) - skin slough (without vital signs) - Confirmation that a patient is without vital signs should be done by looking, listening, and feeling for breathing, along with checking for a carotid pulse and one additional pulse point (i.e., femoral, radial). - It is preferable these steps be performed by two EMTs.
+- Follow General Patient Care Protocol. - Witnessed or suspected recent arrest will get immediate CPR. - For patients with Ventricular Assist Devices (VAD's) reference VAD protocol. - CPR (use of mechanical chest compression device is recommended as per manufacturer's recommendations) shall be initiated for all patients unless one or more of the following criteria apply: - Resuscitation would place the rescuer at significant risk of physical injury. - Patient is pulseless and apneic (without vital signs), cold in a warm environment, along with rigor mortis (which is found many hours after death) and/or dependent lividity. - Injuries which are obviously incompatible with life. \ - decapitation - body fragmentation - severe crush injury to head (without vital signs) - severe crush injury to chest (without vital signs) - severe thermal burns (without vital signs) - gunshot wounds to the head with lateral entrance wound and an opposite side exit wound (without vital signs) - Decomposition of the body - skeletonization - severe bloating (without vital signs) - skin slough (without vital signs) - Confirmation that a patient is without vital signs should be done by looking, listening, and feeling for breathing, along with checking for a carotid pulse and one additional pulse point (i.e., femoral, radial). - It is preferable these steps be performed by two EMTs.
 Both providers must agree with the decision not to begin CPR.
-If there is any disagreement, resuscitation is to begin immediately. - Presentation of any legal document to withhold life-saving efforts refer to DNR Orders protocol.
+If two providers are present and there is any disagreement or doubt, resuscitation is to begin immediately. - If only a single EMT is on scene and there is any doubt as to obvious death begin CPR immediately. - Presentation of any legal document to withhold life-saving efforts refer to DNR Orders protocol.
 Contact with Medical Control as required.
+(Example: DMOST)

-(Example: DMOST) - For patients who do not meet the criteria for initiation of cardiopulmonary resuscitation, withhold resuscitation and have paramedics continue in non-emergent for a death pronouncement.
+• For patients who do not meet the criteria for initiation of cardiopulmonary resuscitation, withhold resuscitation and have paramedics continue in non-emergent for a death pronouncement.

-At no time should BLS cancel paramedics.
+\At no time should BLS cancel paramedics.
 ALS must make pronouncement in the field.